 What causes dandruff?

-However, you don’t have to have seborrheic dermatitis or atopic dermatitis to have an overgrowth of Malassezia.
-It can be the result of not washing the hair, certain hair products, and keeping it in a humid and hot environment.
+However, you don’t have to have seborrheic dermatitis or atopic dermatitis to have an overgrowth of malassezia.
+It can be the result of not washing the hair, certain hair products, and keeping the scalp in a humid and hot environment.
 For example, covering the hair after showering might cause an overgrowth of yeast as well – even if you don’t have a chronic condition.

 It’s best to see a dermatologist to determine whether you’re dealing with seborrheic dermatitis, atopic dermatitis, a dry scalp, or just plain dandruff.
 Simply washing your hair more can be ineffective, especially if you have a dry scalp.
 Also, see a dermatologist if you think you may have pityrosporum folliculitis.
 Products containing sulfur may also help with yeast overgrowth.